queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 21,975

-+1 bonus to melee attack and damage rolls.
++1 bonus to melee attack and damage rolls

 ___Set Bonus (2 of 4).___ +1 bonus to melee attack and damage rolls.